-Prior to undergoing a colonoscopy, you will undergo a pre-admission consultation to confirm your suitability for Epworth Priority Endoscopy.
+Prior to undergoing a colonoscopy, you will undergo a pre-admission consultation to confirm your suitability for Priority Endoscopy at Epworth.

 Generally, patients will only meet with the specialist who is performing the procedure on the day of admission to Epworth, unless specifically requested.